-The Parliament passed the Insolvency and Bankruptcy Code on 11th May 2016.
+The Insolvency and Bankruptcy Code was passed on 11th May 2016.
 It was done to consolidate all the existing laws related to insolvency in India and to simplify the process of insolvency resolution.

 [Insolvency is the inability of the individuals or corporates to repay their debts.
 Bankruptcy is nothing but a legal declaration of insolvency.]